Tignis was founded by proven leaders of a $1.2B data center management software business

 President and CEO

-Jon is a deep technologist and experienced executive in both on-premises enterprise software and consumer SaaS businesses.
-In his prior leadership roles, he was Vice President and CTO of VMware’s Cloud Management Business Unit, which generated $1.2B/year for VMware.
-Other positions include CTO of Mozy, and CTO of EMC’s Cloud Services division.
-As a co-founder of Tignis, Jon is an experienced entrepreneur, having founded two other startup companies.
-He sold his last startup, Smart Desktop, to Pi Corporation in 2006.
+Jon, currently founder and CEO of Tignis, is a deep technologist and experienced executive who has a long history of leading innovation in big data analytics and applied artificial intelligence and machine learning.
+His career began in the nineties where, as the lead engineer of MovieLens, he helped create the field of recommender systems.
+In his prior leadership roles, he was Vice President and CTO of VMware’s Cloud Management Business Unit, CTO of Mozy, and CTO of EMC’s Cloud Services division.
+Jon is an experienced entrepreneur, having founded three startup companies.
 Jon is a former tenured professor of Computer Science at Oregon State University, and his highly-cited academic research work was awarded the prestigious 2010 ACM Software System Award for contributions to the field of recommendation systems.
 Jon holds a Ph.D. in Computer Science from the University of Minnesota, and a B.S. in Mathematics and Computer Science from Lewis and Clark College.

 Chief Operating Officer, VP of Engineering